 Thalassotherapy is another therapeutic use of seawater as a form of therapy to restore and remineralize the body with the most spas being located along the coast of France (Brittany), where they have special marine water pools using this super-charged water with minerals.
 (I visit France a lot and have yet to visit one of these places.
 It’s on my list, for sure.)
 And how about all the people who travel to the Dead Sea every year to bathe in its healing waters?

-So if you’ve been longing to be a mermaid, the sea is a wonderful place to be and when it comes to the skin and various conditions, overall, it can be quite beneficial.
+So if you’ve been longing to be a mermaid, or just wondering if salt water is good for your skin, the sea is a wonderful place to be and when it comes to the skin and various conditions, overall, it can be quite beneficial.

 When it comes to the elements found in the ocean’s water, it’s important to know that although they contain enzymes, minerals, vitamins, and amino acids, you can only get so much benefit in its natural form.
 An ongoing trend in skin care, fueled by the popular green and craft movement, is the concept of taking items found in nature (and in this case seawater and seaweed), and using them topically on the skin in an effort to deliver a certain result.
 The thought of using something in its natural, unadulterated form seems to be the healthiest, non-toxic way to go — right?
 Well, not necessarily.
 There is a term that is used by cosmetic scientists called “biomimicry”: using plant biotechnology to harness the best of what’s in a good thing and make it even better.
 (Read more for my thoughts about making home skin care recipes.)